I Hope (Gabby Barrett song)

-"I Hope" is a song co-written and recorded by American country music singer Gabby Barrett.
+"I Hope" is a song recorded by American country music singer Gabby Barrett.
 She released the single independently following her third-place finish on season 16 of American Idol.
 It led to her signing a deal with Warner Music Nashville, and it was released on July 29, 2019, as her debut single and the first from her debut studio album Goldmine.
+Barrett co-wrote the song with Jon Nite and Zach Kale, with Kale and Ross Copperman handling production.

 A remix featuring American singer-songwriter Charlie Puth was released on April 17, 2020.
 It received a Country Music Association Award for Single of the Year nomination at the 54th Annual Country Music Association Awards.
-The song is certified 7× Platinum in the United States, 5× Platinum in Canada, and Silver in the United Kingdom.
+The song reached number three in the US and number ten in Canada.
+The song is certified 8× Platinum in the United States and Canada and Gold in the United Kingdom.
 It has also been hailed as a crossover hit, topping the Billboard Country Airplay, Adult Pop Songs and all-format Radio Songs charts and becoming the best-selling country song of 2020 in the United States, as well as the third-bestselling country and adult contemporary song of 2021 in the country.
-It also It also reached the top forty in Wallonia and Iceland.
+It spent 62 weeks on the Billboard Hot 100.